OriginProtocol/origin/README.md

 npm run start
 ```

 A browser will open to http://localhost:3000.
-If you don't have the MetaMask extension (or another wallet provider) proceed to the next step.
+If you don't have the MetaMask extension (or another wallet provider) follow instructions of the next step.

 ![Origin-homepage](https://user-images.githubusercontent.com/673455/39952325-6d37e3be-5551-11e8-9651-b1697bad3412.png)